yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Board_Port/U-Boot.rst

 .. ifconfig:: CONFIG_part_family in ('AM335X_family')

     #.
-Establish a custom-board specific CONFIG option that can be used to
+Establish a custom board specific CONFIG option that can be used to
        identify the custom hardware and direct code and build flow accordingly

         * Clone the entire ``config TARGET_AM335X_EVM`` section located in **arch/arm/mach-omap2/am33xx/Kconfig** into a new section called ``config TARGET_AM335X_<MYBOARD>``
         * Update the ``config TARGET_AM335X_<MYBOARD>`` option description in the newly cloned section from ``bool "Support am335x_evm"`` to ``bool "Support am335x_<myboard>"``
         * Similarly, update the ``help`` description of the newly cloned section to reflect that it is for a custom board
         * Remove the ``select TI_I2C_BOARD_DETECT`` entry from the new section.
           In most cases we do not need or want this feature for custom boards as we will be tailoring the solution around our specific platform so let's remove it right away.
+        * Add ``source "board/<mycompany>/<myboard>/Kconfig"`` to section
+          containing source locations located in **arch/arm/mach-omap2/Kconfig**

     #.
 Copy and update board files to a new folder

         * Copy all files from **board/ti/am335x/** to a new folder called **board/<mycompany>/<myboard>**
         * Remove (or update) the **README** and **MAINTAINERS** files (if they